Who is Jaume Plensa?

 Education & Teaching

 Jaume Plensa was born in 1955 in Barcelona and studied at Sant Jordi School of Fine Arts and Llotja Scholl of Art and Design.
-Since he started exhibition in 1980 in his home city of Barcelona, Plensa has lived and worked in Brussels, France, Berlin, England, the United States, and the back in Barcelona.
+Since he started exhibiting in 1980 in his home city of Barcelona, Plensa has lived and worked in Brussels, France, Berlin, England, the United States, and the back in Barcelona.

 He has worked as a teacher at the Ecole Nationale Superieure des Beaux-Arts in the city of Paris and is regularly in contact with the School of the Art Institute of Chicago as a part-time professor.
 Plensa has traversed the world, giving lectures and courses at universities, cultural institutions, and museums.